 Kiruthiha received her Honours Psychology (Bachelor of Science Co-op) degree from the University of Waterloo, and started the Clinical Psychology program at UW in September 2014.
 In her research with Dr. Kelly, she is exploring the roles of compassion, self-compassion and other psychological variables in body image and eating disorder symptomatology.

-Aleece received her Honours Psychology (Bachelor of Science) degree from the University of Guelph, and will begin the Clinical Psychology program at the University of Waterloo in September 2018.
-In her future research with Dr. Kelly, she hopes to explore the extended effects of self-compassion during adverse experiences on eating disorder symptomology and body image.
+Aleece received her Honours Psychology (Bachelor of Science) degree from the University of Guelph, and began the Clinical Psychology program at the University of Waterloo in September 2018.
+In her current research with Dr. Kelly, she is exploring the extended effects of self-compassion during adverse experiences on eating disorder symptomology.